 The Natural Heritage Program has identified more than 2,500 natural areas across the state.
-An NHP natural area is a site (terrestrial and aquatic) of special biodiversity significance.
-An area’s significance may be due to the presence of rare species, exemplary or unique natural communities, important animal assemblages, or other important ecological features.
-Additional natural areas are identified as inventory work progresses.
+A natural area is a site (terrestrial and aquatic) of special biodiversity significance due to the presence of rare species, unique natural communities, important animal assemblages, or other ecological features.
+More than half of these areas are entirely or partially in conservation ownership.

 Many of these natural areas are on private land and are not open to the public.
-Before visiting any of these sites, please contact the landowner for permission.
+Before visiting any of these sites, contact the landowner for permission.

-The North Carolina Natural Heritage Program works with many partners, including state and federal conservation agencies, national conservation groups, and the land trust community, to implement protection for these ecologically significant areas.
+The North Carolina Natural Heritage Program works with many partners, including state and federal conservation agencies, national conservation groups, and the land trust community, to implement voluntary protection for these areas.
 Through these partnerships, and using funding from federal sources and the Clean Water Management Trust Fund, and the Park and Recreation Trust Fund, the most important areas are brought into protection.

 Once a natural area is purchased, it is considered for dedication as a State Nature Preserve.
 More than 100 state- and privately-owned natural areas are now protected by dedication.

 If a natural area is not available for purchase, its ecological significance can be recognized through a voluntary registry agreement.
 More than 300 natural areas are listed as Registered Heritage Areas.